plantuml-stdlib/Azure-PlantUML/README.md

 ## Contributing

-If you have any ideas, just [open an issue][issues] and tell me what you think.
+If you have any ideas, just [open an issue](https://github.com/RicardoNiepel/Azure-PlantUML/issues/new) and tell me what you think.

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.